iserranoba/docker/RESTAPI/readme.md

 This project is to create an image based on ubuntu to include nginx and mongo

 and then develop a REST API to access a certain DB

+Now trying to include php in the dockerfile for seris/docker